EvelineV/db-course/part2-learnsql/README.md

 1. A visitor has sent you an email about their food allergies.
 Update their entries in the `visitors` table with an `UPDATE` query so the organizers of those events will know.
 After you're done, use a `SELECT` query to confirm that their food data is updated.

 ## Deleting data
 1. Sadly, one of the organizers has fallen ill.
-Use a `DELETE` statement to delete their row from the database.
+Use a `DELETE` statement to delete their attendance row from the database.
 When you're done, run a query to check that you only deleted them from this one event, not their other events, and also check that you did not delete the event itself.